MAleemH/testing-to-do-list/README.md

 # 📖 To Do List <a name="about-project"></a>

-> This project is related to daily to dos.

 **To Do List** is a HTML and JavaScript based project.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> HTML, CSS, JavaScript and Webpack

 <details>
   <summary>Languages</summary>